You are currently viewing Sicily’s Hidden Gems: The Best Day Trips from Palermo You Won’t Believe!

 Distance from Palermo: 109 km

 Best transport option: Book a day tour with Egadi Boating, this will ensure you get to all the best places in the Egadi Islands.
-Plus have the most relaxing and carefree day, especially because these trips take a maximum of 12 people.
+Plus, have the most relaxing and carefree day, especially because these trips take a maximum of 12 people.

 Erice

 From the base of the 751m high mountain, you can get the cable car line up that will take you to the entrance of the village.
-The temperature at Erice is always much cooler, so even on a hot day take a light jacket as you might need it as you pass through the clouds.
+The temperature at Erice is always much cooler, so even on a hot day, take a light jacket as you might need it as you pass through the clouds.

 Entrance to the village is free and there’s the option to purchase a pass that will give you access to 6 of the village’s main attractions for 8€.
 Or, 10€ gives you access to the Royal Cathedral and the bell tower.

 Erice is a unique location that will have you feeling like you’ve stepped back in time.
-Be mesmerized by the views of Trapani and the nearby salt flats.
+Be mesmerised by the views of Trapani and the nearby salt flats.
 And, wondering how they were able to create such incredible structures so high up in the clouds.

 Distance from Palermo: 117 km

-Best transport option: If visiting Erice on a day trip from Palermo, self-driving would be the best option as you wouldn’t need to go via Trapani.
-If visiting from Trapani get local bus 23 which stops along Via Giovanni Battista Fardella and then the Cable Car up the mountain for 6€ one way.
-Or you could also get the AST bus which stops along the same road in Trapani and costs 9.60€ return.
+If visiting from Trapani, get local bus 23, which stops along Via Giovanni Battista Fardella and then the Cable Car up the mountain for 6€ one way.
+Or you could also get the AST bus, which stops along the same road in Trapani and costs 9.60€ return.
 The AST tickets can be purchased from the driver (cash only) and the bus stops at the village entrance.

 local wine at sunset in Trapani Sicily